cableguy99/docs/docs/general/faq.md

 #### Does Tao have Masternodes?
 How do they work?
 Yes, Tao has a maximum of 150 Masternodes using Delegated Proof of Stake (DPOS) consensus with low transaction fees and instant transaction confirmations.
-Masternodes create, verify and validate new blocks in Tao’s platform.
+Masternodes create, verify and validate new blocks on Tao’s blockchain.

 - **Masternode Candidates:** Any account can deposit 50,000 TAO using [Shifu](https://shifu.tao.network/) to become a masternode candidate.
-A candidate can resign, but the tokens will be locked for the next 30 days (1'296'000 blocks) after the resignation.
+A candidate can resign, but the tokens will be locked for the next 30 days (1,296,000 blocks) after the resignation.
 - **Becoming a Masternode:** A candidate becomes a masternode when he/she belongs to the top 150 most voted candidates in each epoch.
 A Masternode can resign, but the tokens will be locked for the next 30 days after the resignation.
 - **Rewards:** The rewards a masternode receives in each epoch is proportional to the number of signatures it signs.
-Masternodes will also receive fees from the Tao DEX, which is planned for development in Q1 2019.
+Masternodes will also receive fees from the Tao DEX, which is planned for development in Q1 2021.

 Tao masternodes started signing blocks and receiving block rewards with the Mainnet release in December 14th, 2018.